visit-dav/visit/docs/SphynxDocs/Subsetting/index.rst

 ==========

 Meshes are frequently composed of a variety of subsets that represent different portions of the mesh.
-Common examples are Domains, Groups (of domains), AMR patches and levels, part Assemblies, Boundary Conditions, Nodesets and Zonesets, Materials and even Material Species.
+Common examples are domains, groups (of domains), AMR patches and levels, part assemblies, boundary conditions, node sets and zone sets, materials and even material species.

 Users often find it useful to *restrict* which subsets are used in any given operation to focus their analyses on only certain regions of interest.
 This is